 When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
-For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: Benefits Chart (what is covered).
+For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: Benefits Chart (what is covered and what you pay).